paradisec-archive/PARADISEC_workflows/06_audio_digitising.md

 ### Equipment

 #### Alternative to the AD/DA Converter
 As a stand-in for the digital converter mentioned above, you can use an audio recorder.
 Zoom recording devices are great tools to use in data collection, and if you already have one, you can also use it for digitising.
+The Zoom offers an audio interface (Audio I/F) which connects to a computer via USB.

 | Audio recorder | Features             |
 | :---              | :---              |